 Retired circus lions, rescued Hungarian bears, free-roaming ring-tailed lemurs, colourful lories and hopping wallabies.
-Visitors of the Hoenderdael animal park get acquainted with many different animal species – some of which roam free in the park.
+Visitors of Hoenderdael animal park get acquainted with many different animal species – some of which roam free in the park.

-The unique feature of Hoenderdaell Animal Park is that the focus of attention is on the animals and their well-being.
+The unique feature of Landgoed Hoenderdaell is that the focus of attention is on the animals and their well-being.
 In the park their natural habitat is simulated as well as possible.
 The animal enclosures are situated in a beautiful and large nature reserve in Anna Paulowna in the northwestern tip of the Netherlands.
 Hoenderdaell regularly rescues animals in need and aims to return them to the wild.
 So it’s entirely possible that you’ll see different animals every time you visit.

 A monkey on your shoulder